Senior Daily Fun

 General instructions

-This project is about making an 8 by 10 inch picture with felt on felt.
+This project is about making a 9 by 12 inch picture with felt on felt.
+Felt rectangles can be purchased that are 9 by 12, but felt is cheaper when purchased from the bolt.
+Highlight colors are often only available by the piece.
 Begin with one color for a base and add cut out pieces of felt to create the desired picture.

 This project is a simple painting project using poster paint and a 6 inch terra cotta saucer as a ‘canvas.’
 The idea is to follow one of two general themes provided.
 Additionally, there is a novelty suggestion.
 There are instructions on how to make a simple easel using an empty cereal box.
 Practice designs on squares of paper grocery bags.
 Then repeat the best design on the saucer.
 (There are optional ‘canvases’ suggested, i.e. bakers clay tiles and others.)
 This requires some mastery with a paint brush and may be difficult for seniors with poor dexterity.